-In relation to Aslef's objectives, it was not seeking to prevent Govia from exercising its rights under Article 49 - it was seeking to prevent it from extending the scope of driver-only operations on its trains.
+ASLEF's objective was not to prevent Govia from exercising its rights under Article 49.
+Rather ASLEF was seeking to prevent Govia from extending the scope of driver only operations on its trains.

-The same reasoning was applied to the claim pursued under Article 56; it was not the objective of the industrial action to prevent passengers on Govia trains from exercising their Article 56 rights even if, to some extent, that was the effect of such action.
-The Article 56 claim also failed on the basis that the effect of Article 58 (which took transport services outside the scope of Article 56) could not be evaded by Govia 'free-wheeling in the slip stream of their passengers' (see para 51)
+The same reasoning was applied to the claim pursued under Article 56.
+It was not the objective of the industrial action to prevent passengers on Govia trains from exercising their Article 56 rights even if that was the effect of such action.
+The Article 56 claim also failed on the basis that the effect of Article 58 (which took transport services outside the scope of Article 56) could not be evaded by Govia "free-wheeling in the slip stream of their passengers" (see paragraph 51).

-It is also important to take from the Court of Appeal's judgment the references to the rights of a union and its members under Article 11 of the European Convention to freedom of association.
-Elias LJ said (para 44): 'It would hardly be compatible with the freedom of association or the protection of the right to strike as a fundamental right effectively to put the legality of every strike with crossborder impact into the hands of the courts, with the onus on the union to persuade them that the action was not disproportionate.'
+What is also important to take from the Court of Appeal's judgment, are its references to the rights of a trade union and its members under Article 11 ECHR.
+Elias LJ said as follows (at paragraph 44):

+"...it would hardly be compatible with the freedom of association or the protection of the right to strike as a fundamental right effectively to put the legality of every strike with cross-border impact into the hands of the courts, with the onus on the union to persuade them that the action was not disproportionate."